-2.8 Anchor-, towing- and warping facilities (option)
+2.8 Anchor (option)

-The bower anchor (plough anchor), about 12 kg, hot-galvanised, (is known for its high holding power).
+The bower anchor (plough anchor), about 21 kg, hot-galvanised, is known for its high holding power.
 It lays ready-to-fall in the bow fitting.
-The chain has a length of 50 m and a nominal thickness of 8 mm.
+The chain has a length of 50 m and a nominal thickness of 10 mm.
 It is run out by an electric anchor windlass operated with a remote control.
 The remote control is placed in the chain locker before use and its function is activated at the switch board.

-Furthermore it is recommendable to have a stern anchor (possibly swivel armature) as well as sufficient mooring- and towing lines with the necessary strength on board.
+Furthermore it is recommendable to have a stern anchor as well as sufficient mooring- and towing lines with the necessary strength on board.

 1 stern folding anchor (4-fluke grapnel anchor), 12 kg, hot-galvanised, fixed at the aft guard-rail.
-6 m chain forerunner, thickness 7 mm, 34 m polyamide anchor rope, 18 mm, 3-strand hawser laid.
+6m chain forerunner, thickness 7 mm, 34 m polyamide anchor rope, 18 mm, 3-strand hawser laid.
 It is stored in the port transom seat.